 Skin cancer often appears on the trunk of men and on the legs of women.

 - Get to know your moles and birthmarks, and look for any abnormal skin growth and any change in the colour, shape, size, or appearance of a skin growth.

 - Check for any area of skin that does not heal after an injury.

 - Have your doctor check your skin during any other health examinations.
-Most experts recommend having your skin examined at least once a year.

 - Tell your doctor about any suspicious skin growths or changes in a mole.

 - Be aware of the risk of skin cancer and the steps you can take to prevent it, including using sunscreen, wearing protective clothing, and staying out of the midday sun.